Skip to main content

 Are gas fees tax-deductible?

 Yes.
-Gas fees for acquiring crypto increase your cost basis, and gas fees for selling reduce your proceeds.
-Both effectively reduce your taxable gain.
-Keep records of all gas fees paid as they're part of your transaction cost.
+Gas fees when buying crypto increase your cost basis, and gas fees when selling reduce your proceeds—both lower your taxable gain.
+Keep records of every gas fee you pay, because they add up and they're legitimately part of your transaction costs.